Prathamwate/FoodManagementProject/README.md

     * IStatusRepository

 * Database
     * I used Myslq Database In this Application.

+## Project Summary